These Are the Effects of Dehydration on Your Body, According to a Doctor

-Not consuming enough H2O is a serious problem.
+Not consuming enough water is a serious problem.

-Water does more for your body than anything else you could possibly consume.
-All of that H2O ensures that your organs are performing their essential duties, so it’s no wonder not drinking enough water could be fatal.
-According to the Rehydration Project, 1.35 million people around the world die from dehydration-related illnesses each year.
+H20 does more for your body than anything else you could possibly consume.
+Considering that water ensures that your organs are performing their essential duties, it's no wonder not drinking enough of it and being dehydrated could be fatal: According to the Rehydration Project, 1.35 million people around the world die from the effects of dehydration each year.

 Your plasma levels decrease.